thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 == Description ==

-This plugin is made for you if you use Amazon Affiliate links (aka Amazon Associates, Amazon Partenaires etc.).

-Copy&Paste Amazon Widgets HTML tags is boring and causing trouble if you switch between HTML and rich text editor.
-Now you can earn money with affiliate links without any pain and with XHTML standard compliant code.

-You may like it for these features:
+Easy management of Amazon Links & Widgets on your blog.
+Preserve your post consistency, use copy/paste Amazon code or build your links with an easy to use interface

+Hot features:

+* switch from TinyMCE to HTML without loosing anything!
 * international Amazon support (Canada, France, United Kingdom, USA)
+* built-in translations: English, French and Italian.
-* easy insertion from Rich Text Editor
+* easy insertion from TinyMCE
-* copy/paste Amazon HTML code
+* autoconfigure from copy/paste code
+* minimal shortcodes (1 option and it runs)
+* inline documentation for people who want to manually write Amazon Shortcodes

+And enable these features within your blog:

-* valid XHTML code
+ * XHTML Strict validation
-* deals nice with both HTML and Rich editors (no more glitches)
  * RSS feed filtering (don't spam your feeds)
-* minimal shortcodes (1 option and it runs)
-* inline documentation to help you using the shortcodes while writing your posts
-* built-in translations: English, French and Italian.
+ * Amazon Context Links

 Currently supported Amazon widgets/features:

 * Carrousel Widget
-* Context Links
 * My Favorites Widget
 * Product Preview
 * Product Links